reidbarber/gen-ui/README.md

 ### How it works

 1. User inputs a prompt.
-2. The app gets some examples to include in it's request to OpenAI's Codex.
-For example, if the prompt includes the word `table`, it will include an example of React Spectrum's TableView in it's prompt to help guide it to a better output.
+2. The app gets some examples to include in it's request to Codex.
+For example, if the prompt includes the word `table`, it will include examples of React Spectrum's TableView in it's prompt to help guide it to a better output.
 3. The API returns it's best guess at what the user wants to build.

 ### Settings